-Visiting the Christmas Markets in Bruges is a popular trip during the festive season, particularly for cruise ship passengers from the port of Zeebrugge.
-The charming Belgian city is nicknamed Venice of the North thanks to its numerous canals that navigate their way around the cobbled streets.
+You can travel to Bruges from the port of Zeebrugge by train, bus or taxi to explore the festive Christmas Markets.
+The charming Belgian city is worth visiting, it’s nicknamed Venice of the North thanks to its numerous canals that navigate their way around the cobbled streets.

 Traveling to Bruges from Zeebrugge